google cache dates python

 Build Loop Counter and Pandas Dataframe

 Now later on we’re going to set a script delay between calls to Google.
 So we don’t end up with an extra delay at the end of the script.
-Note, you could also move the delay we’ll build later on to the top of the for loop we’ll soon build, but this seems more fun to do.
+Note, that you could also move the delay we’ll build later on to the top of the for loop we’ll soon build, but this seems more fun to do.
 For this, we’ll build a counter variable and find the total number of URLs in the list.

 After that, we build our pandas dataframe container where we will store the scrape results for each URL.
 It has two simple columns, URL and Cache Date.